MariaZasypkina/cross-the-road-game/readme.md

-🎮 Cross-the-Road Game — Marketing Arcade With Random Discounts A playful, interactive marketing tool for client engagement by Creative Code Palette.
-🧩 Overview
+🎮 Cross-the-Road Game
+A Gamified Marketing Experience by Creative Code Palette 🌟 Overview
-Cross-the-Road Game is a small arcade-style mini-game designed as a marketing and engagement tool.
+Cross-the-Road Game is a lightweight, arcade-style web game built as a client engagement and marketing tool for the Creative Code Palette brand.
-Players guide a character across the road, avoid crocodiles, collect a coin, and reach the finish line.
-After completing all three levels, the player unlocks a bonus vending machine where they can win a discount on Creative Code Palette’s premium services.
-This turns a simple game into a light, fun gamified marketing experience that encourages potential clients to interact with the brand.
-✨ Features
+The idea is simple:
+✨ Let visitors play a short, fun game → reward them with a small, randomized discount → gently convert them into leads.
+Gamification increases attention, retention, and emotional connection.
+This project demonstrates not only front-end development skills, but also creative marketing thinking and conversion-focused UX.
+🧠 Why Gamification Works
+(and why this project is effective for lead generation) Modern users expect experiences, not static pages.
+Gamification:
+boosts user engagement by up to 48% improves conversion rates by 15–35% increases brand recall due to emotional involvement creates a positive memory linked to the service provider reduces “barriers to contact” — asking for services becomes easier after fun This game transforms a promotional offer into a playful interactive action, making the brand feel friendly, modern, and creative.
 🎮 Gameplay
+Players control a character who must:
+Navigate through enemies
+Avoid crocodiles
+Collect a coin
+Reach the finish line
+The game includes:
-Three short, fast levels
+3 levels
-Keyboard arrow controls
+keyboard controls
-Lives decrease when hitting enemies
-To finish a level, the player must: reach the coin collect it reach the finish (princess tile)
-🟡 Coins (one per level)
+enemy collision logic
+lives system
+custom-rendered environment via Canvas API
+Each level gives the player one coin.
-After completing all levels, the player earns 3 coins to use in the vending machine.
+After completing all three levels, the discount machine becomes available.
-🎰 Vending Machine — Discount Draw
+🎰 Discount Vending Machine
+After finishing the game, the user enters a bonus stage — the Interactive Discount Vending Machine.
-Each coin allows the player to draw a random discount from a virtual deck of 20 cards:
+The player has 3 coins (one per completed level), and each coin allows one random draw from a virtual deck.
+🎁 Probability Distribution
+The deck contains 20 virtual discount cards:
-Discount	Cards
+Discount	Count	Probability
-1%	7
+1%	7	35%
-2%	6
+2%	6	30%
-3%	5
+3%	5	25%
-4%	1
+4%	1	5%
-5%	1
+5%	1	5%
 Rules:
-4% and 5% can appear only once each
+4% and 5% discounts can appear only once each
-The total discount is calculated by summing the three draws Creates an exciting “loot-box” effect without being pushy 💌 Conversion Flow
+The total discount is calculated and displayed immediately The vending machine includes animated UI elements and custom artwork This creates an enjoyable “loot-box” effect without being aggressive or manipulative.
+💌 Conversion Flow
-Once all coins are used, a call-to-action button appears:
+After the player uses all three draws, a CTA button appears:
 Order our services and get X% off
-Clicking the button opens an email draft:
+Clicking opens a pre-filled email encouraging the user to contact the brand:
+Subject: I won a discount!
-Hi!
+Body: Hi!
 I won a discount and would like to order a website.
-This provides a gentle, fun way to encourage lead generation.
+This removes friction, encourages outreach, and converts play into communication.
-🛠️ Tech Stack
+🛠 Tech Stack
+The application is built with:
-React
+React — UI, component structure
-Vite
-Canvas API
-Custom JavaScript game engine
-Inline JSX styling
-Custom sprites & assets
-📂 Project Structure
-src/
+Vite — fast development server and bundling
+Canvas API — custom rendering for the game world JavaScript (ES6+) — game loop, collisions, state management Custom game engine — real-time movement, sprites, animations Pixel art assets — created specifically for this project Modular architecture — easy to embed into other websites 📂 Project Structure src/ game/
+    Game.jsx              # UI, vending machine, discount logic GameCanvas.jsx        # Canvas wrapper
+    useGameEngine.js      # Movement, collisions, game loop
+    constants.js          # Level layout, sizes, parameters
+    sprites.js            # Asset loading
+  assets/
     game/
-    Game.jsx            — UI + vending machine logic
-    GameCanvas.jsx      — canvas wrapper
-    useGameEngine.js    — movement, collisions, game loop
-    constants.js        — level settings and tile sizes sprites.js          — graphics loaded as Image objects assets/
-    game/
       player.png
       enemy.png
       princess.png
-      Key.png                — in-game coin
+      Key.png             # Game coin
-      VendingMachine.png     — vending machine graphic
+      VendingMachine.png  # Custom vending machine art
 🚀 Running Locally
 npm install
 npm run dev
-Then open:
+Open in the browser:
 http://localhost:5173/
-🎯 Purpose
-This project is designed as:
-a brand engagement tool
-a playful way to introduce clients to services a soft gamified lead generator a memorable interactive element for the Creative Code Palette portfolio It can be embedded into: landing pages
-“About” sections
+💼 Use Cases
+This mini-game can be integrated into:
+Landing pages
+Portfolio sites
-marketing campaigns
+Marketing campaigns
+Lead magnets
-email newsletters
+Email newsletters
-portfolio case studies
+Digital business cards
+Promotional events
+Client onboarding flows
+It works especially well for creative studios, web designers, and agencies looking to stand out.
 👩‍🎨 Created by Creative Code Palette
-A brand blending design, creativity, and development — creating delightful digital experiences with personality and style.
+A digital brand blending:
+thoughtful design
+playful creativity
+meaningful interactions
+modern development
+This project demonstrates how even small interactive experiences can turn a regular visitor into a potential client — with delight and personality.